 Brookings Institution: Papers from the Committee on the History of the Federal Reserve System

-In partnership with the Brookings Institution, the Federal Reserve Bank of St. Louis is digitizing the archival collection of the Committee on the History of the Federal Reserve.
-The collection consists of over 50 linear feet of documents gathered or generated between 1954 and 1958.
-The Brookings Institution Archive organized these materials into 13 separate sections.
+In partnership with the Brookings Institution, the Federal Reserve Bank of St. Louis has digitized the archival collection of the Committee on the History of the Federal Reserve.
+The collection consists of over 50 linear feet of documents gathered or generated between 1954 and 1958, during the course of the Committee's efforts to assemble "a comprehensive history of the Federal Reserve System."
+The Brookings Institution Archive organized these materials into 13 separate sections, referred to as entries.
 For more information about the Committee, please see About the Project.

 All documents posted in this collection are the property of the Brookings Institution.
 Access is provided with their approval.
 Copyright permissions should be requested directly from the Institution.
 Please refer to the Brookings Library for additional information.